FedorLap2006/DepthOS/README.md

 The resulting image is located in the `_disk_image.raw` file.

+## Working with ports
+To build ports, you have to install xbstrap first.
+Afterwards you must create a build directory (`$BUILDDIR`).
+Then `cd` into it and run `xbstrap init ../ports`.

+Now that you have xbstrap environment setup, you can run `xbstrap compile-tool <tool>` (e.g. gcc) or `xbstrap build <package>` (e.g. libpng) to build the tools/packages.

+After you have built the package/tool, you can install it by calling `xbstrap install`/`xbstrap install-tool`.
+If it's a package, it will be installed into the `$BUILDDIR/system-root`.
+If it's a tool it's gonna be installed into `$BUILDDIR/tools/path/to/tool` (e.g. `$BUILDDIR/tools/cross-gcc/bin/i686-depthos-gcc`).

+To install the package into the image, you'd have to set the `SYSROOT` variable to `$BUILDDIR/system-root`.

 ### ISO
 Before running DepthOS, you will also need to build an ISO.
 You can do so by using `tools/iso.sh` script.

 ## Running
 To run DepthOS you can use `tools/qemu.sh` script, it provides all necessary kernel parameters.
 Although currently you will also need to pass `-audiodev pa,id=pa -device sb16,audiodev=pa` to it.
 This will be fixed soon.